demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 16. microsoft-atp-collect-investigation-package
 ---
-Collect investigation package from a machine.
+Collect an investigation package from a machine.
 ##### Required Permissions
 Machine.CollectForensics
 ##### Base Command